 On the drive from the Osoyoos Desert Centre to Oliver, my patient husband stops the car multiple times so I can take photos of the orchards, vineyards, sagebrush, and rattlesnake crossing signs.
 As we are driving, we can almost see the orchards and vines soaking up the desert sunshine and heat.

-From the District Wine Village, we take a short drive and check in at the newly built Coast Oliver Hotel, centrally located in Canada’s Wine Capital.
+From the Osoyoos Desert Centre, we take a short drive and check in at the newly built Coast Oliver Hotel, centrally located in Canada’s Wine Capital.
 After a quick clean-up, we walk up the hill to Firehall Brewery.
 Aptly named, the brewery is located downstairs at the original fire station in Oliver, with Pappa’s Firehall Bistro upstairs.
 Although the two businesses are owned separately, a dumbwaiter joins the two businesses so that Firehall customers can enjoy food from the kitchen upstairs.
 We sit down at a comfy table with a big umbrella on the giant outdoor patio.
 I order a beer cleverly named following the fire theme — a Backdraft Blonde Ale — and we order dinner from Pappa’s mini menu available at the brewery.
 We stop and say hello to Otis, a dog sitting with his owners at the table beside us on the kid- and dog-friendly patio.
 The space is super casual, warm, and comfortable, and yet also quirky and fun.
 I note the Carpe Diem sign on the wall behind the tables filled with locals enjoying an after-work beer.

 Owners Sid and Marie-Eve chat with me, while Sid’s dad Jim prepares to make some beer deliveries to local customers.
-Families are welcome at this family-run brewery in wine country, which celebrated its tenth anniversary earlier this year.
+Families are welcome at this family-run brewery in wine country, which celebrated its tenth anniversary in 2021.
 Sid shares their pride in having created such a community hub in Oliver.
 There are no clocks or TV screens at Firehall — the space is designed to give an opportunity to connect with family and friends.
 They celebrate life, art, culture, and music in this space and enjoy featuring live music regularly.

 Before heading out, I check out the new mural on the wall, and ask Sid and Marie-Eve to strike a pose by the beer shower selfie station painted into the mural.
 I also grab some of the Backdraft Blonde Ale to go, which is newly available in 473ml cans.